RyanKung/snaprag/README.md

 # 4. Check your configuration
 make check-config  # Verify config.toml is valid

-# 5. Ensure pgvector extension is enabled on your database
+# 5. Ensure required extensions are enabled on your database
 # Connect to your database and run:
 # CREATE EXTENSION IF NOT EXISTS vector;
+# CREATE EXTENSION IF NOT EXISTS pg_trgm;

 # 6. Run database migrations and application
 make migrate     # Run database migrations